 The grain is lifted in sacks onto the sack floor at the top of the mill on the hoist.
-The sacks are then emptied into bins, where the grain falls down through a hopper to the millstones on the stone floor below.
+The bags are then emptied into bins, where the grain falls down through a hopper to the millstones on the stone floor below.
 The flow of grain is regulated by shaking it in a gently sloping trough (the slipper) from which it falls into a hole in the center of the runner stone.
 The milled grain (flour) is collected as it emerges through the grooves in the runner stone from the outer rim of the stones and is fed down a chute to be collected in sacks on the ground or mealfloor.

 Fun Fact: In order to prevent the vibrations of the mill machinery from shaking the building apart, a grist mill would often have two separate foundations.

 Operating Flory’s Mill

 Flory’s Mill operated with water from the nearby Climbers Run, which almost had to climb up to the mill.
 The mill was situated on the side of a hill, and water from a three-foot dam traveled 5,000′ in a headrace to the overshot wheel housed in the basement of the mill.
 The water returned to Climbers Run, then almost immediately found itself in the Pequea Creek.

 The House at Climber’s Run

 While you can’t visit Flory’s Mill, you could stay next door at the house built by Abraham Keagy, who also built the original mill.
 Built in 1770, this gorgeous, original stone house is older than America herself.
 The home has been tastefully updated while still maintaining the integrity of the old building with its unique and original features.

 People who stay at the home even get access to many of the original documents, including deeds, photographs, and stories passed down through the generations.
 For more information, visit The House at Climber’s Run.